This page answers a wide range of questions about Body Mass Index (BMI):

 Is BMI used by insurers?

-Yes, BMI is used by life and health insurers when assessing applications for life, health, trauma, income protection and disability insurance.
+Yes, BMI is used by life and health insurers when assessing applications for life, health, trauma, income protection and permanent disability insurance.
 On its own it can act as a trigger point for requesting medical examinations or tests, but it is more often used in combination with other health factors and particular health conditions.